Coupled-wire construction of non-Abelian higher-order topological phases: Topological invariants and phase diagram

 The emergence of corner and edge states under OBC depends on the interplay of invariants $Q_x$ and $w$.
-Hybridized non-Abelian corner states appear exclusively in case (i), where both the $w$ and $Q_x$ are nontrivial.
+Hybridized corner states appear exclusively in case (i), where both the $w$ and $Q_x$ are nontrivial.
 Case (ii) hosts weak non-Abelian edge bands when OBC and PBC are taken along the $x$ and $y$ directions, while case (iii) exhibits weak Abelian edge bands when OBC and PBC are taken along the $y$ and $x$ directions.
 Case (iv) does not support boundary states.
 A detailed analysis of these edge and corner states is given in Sec.~\ref{sec: spectrum OBC}.

 The hybridized topological invariant $\nu$ is calculated using Eqs.~(\ref{eq: winding number}) and (\ref{eq: NATC}).
 In the resulting phase diagram Fig.~\ref{fig: Phase_Diagram}, when $J_{1}<0.4$, the winding number $w=1$ and the quaternion charge $Q_{x}$ take nontrivial values.
 In this regime, both $H_x(k_{x})$ and $H_y(k_{y})$ are topologically nontrivial, endowing the full 2D model with a family of distinguishable non-Abelian HOTPs.
+These regimes host both gapped and gapless topological phases.
+In the later case, the bulk bands are only separated by direct gaps but may hold no indirect gaps in momentum space.
 These phases differ by the geometry of eigenstates $\ket{\Psi_{p\pm}({\bf k})}$, where $\ket{\psi_{\pm}(k_{y})}$ share the same winding number $w$ but $\ket{\psi_{p}(k_{x})}$ undergoes distinct rotations for different values of $\varphi$.
 As discussed in Sec.~\ref{sec: corner states}, these differences are directly manifested in the energy distribution of corner states under OBC.
 When $J_{1}>0.4$, the winding number $w=0$, and $H_y(k_{y})$ becomes topological trivial.
-In this region, only weak non-Abelian topological edge bands survive under OBC (see Sec.~\ref{sec: y trivial} for details).
+In this region, only weak non-Abelian topological edge bands could survive under OBC (see Sec.~\ref{sec: y trivial} for details).